Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

-At its core, it’s about the process of parenting a very young transgender child.
-The reader goes along for the journey and steps right in this family’s shoes while they try to figure it all out as they live it.
+At its core, it’s a transgender narrative about the process of parenting a very young transgender child.
+The reader embarks on the journey and steps right into this family’s shoes as they try to figure it all out while living it.

 There are so many great pride books out there that I wanted to include even more than my top 10 for you to consider.
-Some of these I’ve read, but they didn’t quite make my top 10, whereas others are celebrity book club picks and/or books I know to be very popular with readers.
+Some of these I’ve read, but they didn’t quite make my top 10, whereas others are celebrity book club picks, banned books, and/or books I know to be very popular with readers.

 Recap